StreamingFlow/d4py_workflows/internal_extinction/README.md

 ## Known Issues

-1. Using the Multiprocessing mapping in a MacOS you might have a problem the `simple_logger`.
-See bellow:
+1. Multiprocessing (multi) does not seem to work properly in MacOS (M1 chip).See bellow:

 ```
 File "/Users/...../anaconda3/envs/py310/lib/python3.10/multiprocessing/spawn.py", line 126, in _main